Apocalypse (character)

-Apocalypse (En Sabah Nur) is a supervillain appearing in comic books published by Marvel Comics.
-He is one of the world's first mutants, and was a principal villain for the original X-Factor team and now for the X-Men and related spin-off teams.
-Created by writer Louise Simonson and artist Jackson Guice, Apocalypse first appeared in X-Factor #5 (June 1986).
-Apocalypse is one of the most powerful beings in the Marvel Universe.
+Apocalypse (En Sabah Nur) is a supervillain appearing in American comic books published by Marvel Comics.
+He is one of the world's first mutants, and was a principal villain for the original X-Factor team and later the X-Men and related spin-off teams.
+Created by writer Louise Simonson and artist Jackson Guice, Apocalypse first appeared, unnamed, in Marvel Graphic Novel #17 (July, 1985) and his full debut in X-Factor #5 (June 1986).
+Apocalypse is one of the most powerful beings in the Marvel Universe and the father of the original incarnation of the Horsemen of Apocalypse.

 Since his introduction, the character has appeared in a number of X-Men titles, including spin-offs and several limited series.
 Apocalypse has also been featured in various forms of media.
 Oscar Isaac portrayed the character in X-Men: Apocalypse.

 Conception and creation

 While writing the first five issues of X-Factor, Bob Layton dropped hints of a villain operating behind the scenes and leading the Alliance of Evil (mentioned in X-Factor #4, May 1986).
 Layton intended to reveal this character to be the Daredevil villain the Owl on the final page of X-Factor #5.
 However, Layton left the book after writing this issue and was replaced by writer Louise Simonson.
 Editor Bob Harras said that the character arose because of storytelling needs: "All I had communicated to Louise was my desire that an A-level, first class character be introduced.
 I wanted a Magneto-level villain who would up the stakes and give the X-Factor team reason to exist."

 In a 2011 interview with The Philadelphia Inquirer, Simonson explained that when the X-Factor series was created, the original five X-Men were pulled out of the purview of Chris Claremont, who was writing The Uncanny X-Men.
 However, Simonson felt that the series needed an archenemy, or what Simonson called "a big, bad villain", and conceived of Apocalypse.
 Simonson described the character thus: